Anjigadu/datastructures/BST_articles.md

 * In-place conversion of Sorted DLL to Balanced BST

+    > Approach 1: Find middle and recursively construct left and right as in sorted array

+    > Approach 2: count number of nodes, recursively call and set left = func(head,n/2) and set root = head and head->next; then call right = func(head,n-n/2-1)

 * Find a pair with given sum in a Balanced BST

     > Do in order & reverse in order simultaneously